dotnet/AspNetCore.Docs/aspnetcore/blazor/project-structure.md

 ## Blazor Server

+Blazor Server project template: `blazorserver`

-The Blazor Server template (`blazorserver`) creates the initial files and directory structure for a Blazor Server app.
+The Blazor Server template creates the initial files and directory structure for a Blazor Server app.
 The app is populated with demonstration code for a `FetchData` component that loads data from a registered service, `WeatherForecastService`, and user interaction with a `Counter` component.

 * `Data` folder: Contains the `WeatherForecast` class and implementation of the `WeatherForecastService` that provides example weather data to the app's `FetchData` component.